ShivSwamiAI/introduction-reinforcement-learning/README.md

 ### Overview
-Implementation of algorithms from [Reinforcement Learning: An Introduction (2nd Edition) by Richard Sutton and Andrew Barto](http://incompleteideas.net/book/bookdraft2018mar21.pdf) and [Reinforcement Learning, UCL](http://www0.cs.ucl.ac.uk/staff/d.silver/web/Teaching.html)
+Implementation of algorithms from the definitive textbook on [Reinforcement Learning: An Introduction (2nd Edition) by Richard Sutton and Andrew Barto](http://incompleteideas.net/book/bookdraft2018mar21.pdf)

 ### Requirements